knative/serving/docs/spec/normative_examples.md

 **Results:**

-* The system creates the new revision from the configuration, addressable at `latest.my-service...` (by convention), but traffic is not routed to it until the rollout to that revision is begun (which markes it as `next.my-service...`) and the percentage is manually ramped up.
+* The system creates the new revision from the configuration, addressable at `latest.my-service...`, but traffic is not routed to it until the rollout to that revision is begun (which marks it as `next.my-service...`) and the percentage is manually ramped up.
 Upon completing the rollout, the next revision is now the current revision.

 ![Release mode](images/manual_rollout.png)